-Specific Phobia is an excessive fear in the presence or anticipation of an object or situation.
+A Specific Phobia is an excessive fear in the presence or anticipation of an object or situation.
 Often, individuals with a Specific Phobia will avoid the feared object or situation or endure it with heightened distress.
-The avoidance and/or anxiety related to the feared object or situation will often interfere with the individual’s daily routine, work or school functioning, or social life.
+The avoidance and/or anxiety related to the feared object or situation will often interfere with the individual’s daily routine, work/school functioning, or social life.